alinebiath/robot-framework-teste-api-fakerest/README.md

 # Automated tests for API Rest with Robot Framework

-- Tests applied to FakeRestAPI.Web, available at https://fakerestapi.azurewebsites.net/swagger/ui/index#/
+- Tests applied to FakeRestAPI.Web, available at: https://fakerestapi.azurewebsites.net/swagger/ui/index#/
 - It isn't necessary to register your application
 - The API doesn't require authentication